 I do love a big, big batch of smoked baked beans.
 And I love beans and weenies.
 So I was intrigued when I came across this recipe for some smoked blueberry beanie weenie.
 My first reaction was “What?
 Blueberry?”.
 Well, you often put maple syrup in beans and on pancakes.
 And you put blueberry syrup on pancakes… so maybe that’s where the original idea came from?
 Well, whatever spurred it, I love them.
 They are a very pleasant change from the usual beans that you’re expecting.
 Don’t tell anyone that there’s blueberry syrup in these beans.
 Just sit back and watch the surprise on their faces as they take their first bites.

-Other than the addition of blueberry syrup, these smoked blueberry beanie weenies are pretty much your standard, awesome beanie weenies.
+Other than the addition of blueberry syrup, this smoked blueberry beanie weenie are pretty much your standard, awesome beanie weenies.
 It’s the syrup that’s the surprise.
 Since the syrup is fairly sweet I wasn’t real shy with the hot sauce.
 I wanted a little kick to go with the sweet.

 Even my un-smoked beans and weenies are different.
 Try them.

 Smoked Blueberry Beanie Weenie

 - 1 16 ounce great northern beans drained and rinsed